TUBAF-IfI-LiaScript/VL_EAVD/04_Kontrollstrukturen.md

 int main(){
 	int i, j, n;

-	//Edit: Input must be odd and not less than 3. n = 7;
+	//Input must be odd and not less than 3. n = 7;
 	if (n < 3 || (n % 2) == 0) return 2;